kuochkevin/ssp-project/README.md

 # ssp-project

 This was a solo project.
+Claude was used to help me generate test cases as well as help me with portions of the tasks.

 Kevin Kuoch, kzk0139@auburn.edu